 - Bake for 32-36 minutes, or until deep golden brown and a toothpick inserted into the centre comes out clean.

-- Remove from the oven and let them set in the pan for 15 minutes.
-Then flip on their sides still in the pan to let cool completely.
+- Once baked, remove the muffins from the oven and allow them to set in the pan for 15 minutes.
+When theyโre cool enough to handle, transfer them to a wire rack to let them cool completely.

 - If you try to unwrap them too quickly, they have a tendency to stick to the wrappers.